-Don’t get defensive when someone gives you Optional feedback, or feedback with a weird blend of Essential and Optional.
-Your partner probably doesn’t realize that the advice he/she is giving you is off-target.
-You can be a big help by talking through the feedback with your partner, avoiding defensive speeches, and keeping the conversation focused on genre and the reader’s experience.
+Don't get defensive when someone gives you Optional feedback, or feedback with a weird blend of Essential and Optional.
+Your partner probably doesn't realize that the advice they're giving you is off-target.
+You can be a big help by talking through the feedback with your partner, avoiding defensive speeches, and keeping the conversation focused on genre and the reader's experience.

 As long as you focus on these two things, you'll find it much easier to know if the advice you're getting is something you should be paying attention to.